wernerdaehn/CC3D-CableCam-Controller/Implementation.md

 _$w_ | Write all active settings to the EEPROM from which they are loaded at boot time.
 Active settings does include everything, even the start/end points.
 _$x_ | Print the exponential factor for the thrust stick input.
 _$x double_ | Set the exponential factor for the thrust input curve.
 A common input curve is a linear relationship between the stick position and the output signal.
 100% stick means 100% output, 50% stick is 50% ouput signal.
 This behavior would require the factor to be set to 1.0.
 If the stick can send signals in 0.1% steps and the maximum RPMs are 50'000, the lowest possible resolution would be in 50RPM steps.
 Which is absolutely fine at higher speeds but at low speeds it does not allow fine control.
 The closer this factor is to zero, the fine grained low speeds can be controlled.
-_$1_ | Print the P component of the PID loop for positional control.
-_$1 double_ | Sets the P component of the PID loop for positional control, e.g. _$P 3.14_.
-_$2_ | Print the I component of the PID loop for positional control.
-_$2 double_ | Sets the I component of the PID loop for positional control, e.g. _$P 3.14_.
-_$3_ | Print the D component of the PID loop for positional control.
-_$3 double_ | Sets the D component of the PID loop for positional control, e.g. _$P 3.14_.
-_$c_ | Print all three components of the PID loop.
-_$c double double double_ | Sets all three components of the PID loop at once.
-_$f_ | Print the stick-to-hall-sensor-speed factor for positional control.
-In case of _$m 0_ the stick does no longer control the ESC value directly, instead it moves the target position.
-Hence it needs to know the conversion factor from stick level to velocity.
-_$f double_ | Sets the stick-to-hall-sensor-speed factor.
-A value of the default 0.01 means that the target position is increased by 500 steps per second if the stick has a value of 100.

 Just to repeat: Every setting starting with _$1_ and below has no effect, except for the positional mode _$m 0_.
 And this mode should not be used for now.